Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 Rumsfeld also says this.

-We also should be aware that the struggle is too important, the consequences too severe to allow a blame America first mentality to overwhelm the truth that our nation, though imperfect, is a force for good in the world.
+We also should be aware that the struggle is too important, the consequences too severe, to allow a blame America First mentality to overwhelm the truth that our nation, though imperfect, is a force for good in the world.

 And that is just driving them nuts.

-They are the blame America first crowd, and that's why they're in a conniption fit.
+They are the blame America First crowd, and that's why they're in a conniption fit.

-Um it is about time somebody in the administration started speaking this way.
+It is about time somebody in the administration started speaking this way.

-You can't what do you mean blame America first?
+You can't, what do you mean, Blame America First?

-This Rocky Anderson guy.
+Listen to this Rocky Anderson guy.

 We're not unpatriotic.

-We just want us country to lose.
+We just want this country to lose.

-Yeah, uh, don't like it, do you?
+Yeah, don't like it, do you?

 They just can't stand it when the truth about them is said.